google-site-verification: googlee16c7726ecc34510.html

 Water Sources

 Aurora Water Supply mapColorado is a headwaters state, with the majority of the state’s rivers beginning high in the Rocky Mountains as snowmelt.
-One of the benefits of living in a state that relies primarily on this surface water is that unlike groundwater, surface water is a renewable water source.
+One of the benefits of living in a state that relies primarily on surface water is that, unlike groundwater, surface water is a renewable water source.

 City of Aurora | All Rights Reserved | Powered by CivicLive | © 2024 Civiclive.